Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 ![image.png]()

-**Create a New Branch:** It's a good practice to create a new branch for each new feature or bug fix you work on, to keep your contributions organized.
+**Create a New Branch:** It's a good practice to create a new branch for each new feature or bug fix you work on, to keep your contributions organised.
 Use the git branch `'branch_name'` to create a new branch, and git checkout branch_name to switch to it.

 ![image.png]()

 **Make Changes and Commit:** Now, dive into the code.
-First, open the code in your preferred Integrated Development Environment (IDE), such as [VSCode]() or even a [GitHub Codespace]() .
+First, open the code in your preferred Integrated Development Environment (IDE), such as [VSCode](https://code.visualstudio.com) or even a [GitHub Codespace](https://docs.github.com/en/codespaces/overview) .
 Make the necessary changes and save them.
 After making changes, use `git add .` to stage the changes, and `git commit -m "commit message"` to save your changes.
 Be sure to write a meaningful commit message, explaining the changes you made.

 ![image.png]()